42BV/mad-spring-connect/docs/middleware.md

 }
 ```

-Now all you need to do is to call `configureMadConnect` and
+Now all you need to do is call `configureMadConnect` and
 set the middleware:

 ```ts